ciwade870307/Adaptive-CNN-ELM/README.md

 <!-- Dataset -->
 ## Dataset
-Dataset "Sign Language MNIST" from Kaggle website
+Original dataset "Sign Language MNIST" from Kaggle website
 ![Dataset](/img/Dataset.png "Dataset")
 Link: https://www.kaggle.com/datamunge/sign-language-mnist

+In this project, we have processed the zero-padding on the image to the size of 32X32, and also normalized the scale into the range from -1 to 1.

 <!-- Algorithm -->
 ## Algorithm